Leadership and Program Oversight

 Dr. Melville has served as the Regional Medical Director for DSHS Health Service Region 7 since June 2013.
 She previously worked at the DSHS Central Office in Austin as the manager of the TB/HIV/STD Epidemiology and Surveillance Branch for 17 years.
-Prior to joining DSHS, Dr. Melville was assistant professor of family and community medicine at the University of Massachusetts Medical Center in Worcester, MA.
+Before joining DSHS, Dr. Melville was an assistant professor of family and community medicine at the University of Massachusetts Medical Center in Worcester, MA.

 Occupational and Environmental Health, UT Health Science Center Northeast (Tyler, TX)

-Dr. Nessim is the Occupational and Environmental Medicine Residency Program Director at the University of Texas Health Science Center at Tyler, TX.
-She joined the Occupational and Environmental Health Science Department at the UT Health Science Center at Tyler in September 2014 as an assistant professor.
+Dr. Nessim is the Occupational and Environmental Medicine Residency Program Director at the University of Texas Health Science Center in Tyler, TX.
+She joined the Occupational and Environmental Health Science Department at the UT Health Science Center in Tyler in September 2014 as an assistant professor.
 She has since participated in resident teaching, and clinical activities in the Occupational Health Clinic (OHC) and Eastman Chemical Company TXO, Longview TX.
-She was the residency Associate Program Director July 2016-June 2017, and transitioned into the role of Program Director in July 2017.
-She came from a strong background in Occupational Medicine, as after receiving her M.D. from Ain Shams University, Cairo, Egypt, she worked in the field of occupational medicine in Cairo, Egypt for more than 10 years, before arriving to the USA.
+She was the residency Associate Program Director from July 2016-June to 2017 and transitioned into the role of Program Director in July 2017.
+She came from a strong background in Occupational Medicine, as after receiving her M.D. from Ain Shams University, Cairo, Egypt, she worked in the field of occupational medicine in Cairo, Egypt for more than 10 years, before arriving in the USA.
 She completed her occupational medicine residency training and MPH Degree at the UT Health Science Center in Houston, TX in June 2014.
-Dr. Nessim is board certified in occupational medicine, and is actively engaged as a resident preceptor in the OHC, an AOEC clinic, as well as Eastman Chemical Company.
-She's also a course instructor in the UTHSCT MPH Program, and supervises and mentors residents and MPH students in their research projects, Capstone and Practicum experiences.
+Dr. Nessim is board certified in occupational medicine and is actively engaged as a resident preceptor in the OHC, an AOEC clinic, as well as Eastman Chemical Company.
+She's also a course instructor in the UTHSCT MPH Program and supervises and mentors residents and MPH students in their research projects, Capstone, and Practicum experiences.
 Her primary focus is building healthy work environments for rural and vulnerable populations.

 Director, DSHS Environmental Surveillance and Toxicology Branch

 Dr. Ketki Patel is a Senior Epidemiologist in the DSHS Environmental Surveillance and Toxicology Branch.
 She has over ten years of combined experience working in public health in the U.S. and India.
-Prior to DSHS, she has worked with Nebraska Department of Health and Human Services, and the Central States Center for Agriculture Safety and Health at the University of Nebraska Medical Center, College of Public Health.
+Before DSHS, she worked with the Nebraska Department of Health and Human Services, and the Central States Center for Agriculture Safety and Health at the University of Nebraska Medical Center, College of Public Health.

-She obtained her medical degree from Vitebsk State Medical University, Republic of Belarus and practiced clinical medicine at a tertiary-care teaching hospital in India and worked extensively on occupational health and chronic disease prevention projects.
-She received her Master of Public Health in Environmental, Occupational and Agricultural Health, and Doctor of Philosophy (PhD) in Epidemiology both from University of Nebraska Medical Center, College of Public Health.
+She obtained her medical degree from Vitebsk State Medical University, Republic of Belarus and practiced clinical medicine at a tertiary-care teaching hospital in India, and worked extensively on occupational health and chronic disease prevention projects.
+She received her Master of Public Health in Environmental, Occupational, and Agricultural Health, and Doctor of Philosophy (Ph.D.) in Epidemiology both from the University of Nebraska Medical Center, College of Public Health.
 Her interests include environmental and occupational health, disaster epidemiology, public health surveillance and informatics, and health equity.